greatsage-raphael/solanaAutodidact/README.md

 # Autodidact

-An educational app that rewards its learners with nfts and other prizes from assignments, tests and streaks.
+An educational app that rewards its learners with certificates in the form of nfts from assignments and tests on the Solana blockchain.
+The certificates are unique and prove a learners qualification in a particular subject.
 The app would avail disciplines that have been so far ignored in our current educational system e.g ethics, philosophy, anthropology, computer science .
 It would also present current disciplines in an easy to understand manner using quizzes.

 ### Components